 Gettysburg is located 84 miles north of Washington DC, in Adams County, PA just north of the Maryland line.
 It is easy to get to - just take I-270 North to US-15 North and follow the signs to Gettysburg.
 Don't have a car?
 Take a tour from Washington DC.
 (Departing from Union Station March through November).

 Main Attractions in Gettysburg

-Gettysburg National Military Park - Along over 40 miles of scenic roads, 1,400 monuments, markers and memorials commemorate the Battle of Gettysburg.
+- Gettysburg National Military Park - Along over 40 miles of scenic roads, 1,400 monuments, markers, and memorials commemorate the Battle of Gettysburg.
 The National Park Service offers 2.5 hour guided bus tours and private car tours (a licensed guide will drive your car).
 You can also purchase a CD audio tour for your car from the museum book store.
-During the summer months, visitors enjoy battlefield walks, evening campfire programs, and special living history programs and concerts.
+During the summer months, visitors enjoy summer ranger programs like battlefield walks, evening campfire programs, and special living history programs and concerts.

-National Apple Museum - 154 Hanover St. Gettysburg, PA.
-The museum is housed in a restored pre-Civil War bank barn and displays exhibits of early picking, packing, and shipping of fruit, pest management, and commercial fruit processing equipment.
+- National Apple Museum - 154 W Hanover Street Biglerville, PA.
+This museum, located 6 miles north of Gettysburg, is housed in a restored pre-Civil War bank barn and displays exhibits of early picking, packing, and shipping of fruit, pest management, and commercial fruit processing equipment.

 While there are many ways to enjoy visiting Gettysburg, some of the best experiences include taking a guided tour or attending a special event.
 Following are a variety of resources to help you plan an excursion that best suits your needs.